maxmayermader/PokemonGame/README.md

 # PokemonGame

 ## Description
 PokemonGame is a text-based roguelike game where players can explore different maps, encounter Pokemon, and battle NPCs.
 The game also features save files with optional encryption for added security.
+You can visit branches to see progress.

 ## Features
 - Explore various maps with unique environments and challenges.